The perfect agency pitch process: 9 steps to win new business

 7. Keep courting the client

 The best pitches have decision-makers already rooting for them before the formal presentation.
-Don’t just focus on your ideas; focus on building rapport and demonstrating your value throughout the process.
+Don’t just focus on your ideas; focus on building rapport and demonstrating your value throughout the agency pitch process.

 8. Rehearse, rehearse, rehearse

 One of the biggest secrets to a successful pitch is simple: practice.
 At The Great Pitch Company, we use what we call Rigorous Rehearsal©.
-This isn’t your typical last-minute run-through before the big day—it’s about dedicating time early on to fully prepare, ensuring that everyone knows their role and is confident in delivering it.
+This isn’t your typical last-minute run-through before the big day—it's about investing time early on to be fully prepared so that everyone knows their role and feels confident in delivering it.

 Start rehearsing well in advance, scheduling a walk-through rehearsal at least five days before the pitch, followed by two full rehearsals.
 Involve every team member, and make rehearsals a non-negotiable part of the process.
 Remember, the more rehearsed you are, the more spontaneous and natural you’ll appear on the day.

-Rigorous Rehearsal© goes beyond just running through the script.
-It’s about improving the team’s chemistry, perfecting non-verbal communication, and ensuring everyone is confident and at ease.
-We’ve found that rigorous practice builds the kind of confidence that not only enhances your presentation but also allows you to emotionally connect with the audience, which is key to winning new business.
+We've found that rigorous practice builds a type of confidence that enhances not only your presentation but also your ability to emotionally connect with the audience, which is key to winning new business.
 Bring in an external pitch coach for unbiased feedback, as fresh eyes can often spot areas for improvement that internal teams might miss.

 9. Energise the entire agency

 A pitch isn’t just for the core team—it’s an opportunity to energise the whole agency.
-Spread excitement throughout the team and let everyone feel the importance of the opportunity.
+Spread excitement throughout the team and let everyone feel the importance of the agency pitch process.
 Whether it’s through questionnaires, focus groups, or volunteer product trials, get everyone involved.

 Clients can sense passion and enthusiasm, so generating that atmosphere at the agency level helps build a winning culture.
 Let the buzz of the pitch spread through the entire team, and you’ll notice how contagious that energy can be on pitch day.